Nico Hoerner Player Props: Cubs vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff ranks 17th in the league with a collective 8.6 strikeouts per nine innings.
+- The Mets pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Mets' 4.70 team ERA ranks 24th across all league pitching staffs.
+- The Mets have the 24th-ranked team ERA among all MLB pitching staffs (4.70).

-- Mets pitchers combine to allow 68 total home runs at a rate of 1.4 per game (fourth-most in baseball).
+- Mets pitchers combine to surrender the fourth-most home runs in baseball (69 total, 1.4 per game).

-- His most recent appearance was on Wednesday against the Tampa Bay Rays, when the right-hander threw six innings, surrendering one earned run while giving up three hits.
+- The righty's most recent appearance came on Friday against the Cleveland Guardians, when he went five innings, surrendering five earned runs while giving up five hits.

-- In eight games this season, the 30-year-old has put up a 3.77 ERA and 11.5 strikeouts per nine innings, while giving up a batting average of .224 to opposing hitters.
+- In four games this season, the 36-year-old has an 8.68 ERA and 5.3 strikeouts per nine innings, while allowing a batting average of .260 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.